dustinblackman/oatmeal/README.md

           OpenAI API URL when using the OpenAI backend.
 Can be swapped to a compatible proxy. [default: https://api.openai.com] [env: OATMEAL_OPENAI_URL=]
       --open-ai-token <open-ai-token>
-          OpenAI API token when using the OpenAI backend. [env: OATMEAL_OPENAI_TOKEN=] -h, --help
+          OpenAI API token when using the OpenAI backend. [env: OATMEAL_OPENAI_TOKEN=] --claude-token <claude-token>
+          Anthropic's Claude API token when using the Claude backend [env: OATMEAL_CLAUDE_TOKEN=] -h, --help
           Print help
   -V, --version